 On December 11, 2007, we renewed and amended our line of credit facility with Wachovia Bank, National Association (the "Line").
-The Line is a three-year revolving credit facility with an accordion feature allowing an increase in available credit up to \$100 million at our discretion, subject to a seven day request period.
-As of July 31, 2008, the credit limit under the Line was \$60 million.
+The Line is a three-year revolving credit facility with an accordion feature allowing an increase in available credit up to \$100.0 million at our discretion, subject to a seven day request period.
+As of October 31, 2008, the credit limit under the Line was \$60.0 million.
 The Line contains a sub-limit for borrowings by our European subsidiaries that are guaranteed by us.
 Cash advances bear interest at LIBOR plus 0.50% to 1.60% based on our achievement of prescribed adjusted debt ratios.
 The Line subjects us to various restrictive covenants, including maintenance of certain financial ratios and covenants such as fixed charge coverage and adjusted debt.
 The covenants also include limitations on our capital expenditures, ability to repurchase shares and the payment of cash dividends.
-As of July 31, 2008, we were in compliance with all covenants under the Line.
-As of and during the six months ended July 31, 2008, there were no borrowings under the Line.
-Outstanding letters of credit and stand-by letters of credit under the Line totaled approximately \$49.5 million as of July 31, 2008.
-The available credit, including the accordion feature under the Line was \$50.5 million as of July 31, 2008.
-We believe our renewed line will satisfy our letter of credit needs through fiscal 2011.
+As of and during the nine months ended October 31, 2008, there were no borrowings under the Line.
+Outstanding letters of credit and stand-by letters of credit under the Line totaled approximately \$40.2 million as of October 31, 2008.
+The available credit, including the accordion feature under the Line was \$59.8 million as of October 31, 2008.
+We believe the renewed Line will satisfy our letter of credit needs through fiscal 2011.